GSTT-CSC/hazen/README.md

 hazen snr tests/data/snr/Philips

 # The `--report` option provides additional information about the image processing measurement methods and is available
-# for all tasks.
+# for all Tasks.
 Example usage for the SNR Task, which returns images showing the regions used for SNR calculation.
 hazen snr tests/data/snr/Philips --report
 ```